ES-CON JAPAN

 3) Dependence on Interest-Bearing Liabilities

 The Group procures funds for land acquisition, etc. related to its real estate business primarily through borrowings from financial institutions involved in project finance.
-In our condominium sale business, it takes time to get from land acquisition to commercialization or sale, so the ratio of interest-bearing liabilities to total assets is relatively high.
+In our condominium sale business, it takes time to get from land acquisition to commercialization or sale, so the ratio of the balance of interest-bearing liabilities to total assets is relatively high.
 We are committed to building and maintaining good business relationships with financial institutions, including the main banks, and ensuring an expeditious financing environment after becoming a consolidated subsidiary of Chubu Electric Power Company, but if financing ends up being insufficient or unsatisfactory due to higher interest rates or a significant deterioration of the financial environment, it could affect the Group’s business performance and financial position.

 4) Human Resources